ecos-umons/extractoR/README.md

 rextract
 ========

-Extracts R packages metadata to a SQL database
+Extracts R packages metadata in a SQL database